Patricia Bishop: Career

-In the late 1960s, Bishop returned to her education, pursuing a master's degree at the University of the West Indies (UWI).
-She completed her thesis, Runaway Slaves in Jamaica 1740–1807 in 1970, graduating with a master's in art history.
+In the late 1960s, Bishop returned to her education, pursuing a master's degree at the University of the West Indies (UWI) from 1968.
+She completed her thesis, Runaway Slaves in Jamaica 1740–1807 in 1970, graduating with a master's degree in art history.
 Between 1970 and 1972, she taught art history and design as a lecturer at the Jamaica School of Art and Crafts.
 Bishop then became a lecturer at both the Mona and St. Augustine campuses of UWI for eight years, teaching both art and the history of the West Indies.

 While performing as a singer with the Tripoli Steel Orchestra, Bishop decided to arrange music.
 Beginning with hymns and classical works, she soon turned toward arranging music for steel orchestras.
 She was one of the first women to arrange music specifically for steelbands.
-Among those she collaborated with in music arrangement for pan drums were Ray Holman, Ken Philmore, Jit Samaroo, and Boogsie Sharpe, as well as for the bands Birdsong, Desperadoes Steel Orchestra, Pandemonium and Phase II.
+Among those with whom she collaborated in music arrangement for pan drums were Ray Holman, Ken Philmore, Jit Samaroo, and Boogsie Sharpe, as well as for the bands Birdsong, Desperadoes Steel Orchestra, Pandemonium and Phase II.
 Bishop brought her classical music training into the arrangements she wrote, merging them with the Caribbean sounds of steel drums.
 One of her concerns was that the mastery of noted panmen would be lost, because as untrained musicians they lacked the literacy to score their works.
-She advocated for panning to be taught in schools, so that students could carry on the traditions by learning its history, techniques and the theory behind the performance.
+She advocated for panning to be taught in schools, so that students could carry on the tradition by learning its history, techniques and the theory behind performance.

 In addition to arranging music, Bishop composed two full-length folk operas and several choral pieces based on Trinidadian folk traditions.
-The operas, Dalinda and the Swamp and Voice and Steel combined drums and oboe as the foundation for the vocal productions.
-In 1981, she was one of the founders of the Schools Steelband Music Festival and served as both a resource and judge for the festival for many years.
+The operas Dalinda and the Swamp and Voice and Steel combined drums and oboe as the foundation for the vocal productions.
+In 1981, Bishop was one of the founders of the Schools Steelband Music Festival and served as both a resource and judge for the festival for many years.
 She had a long history of consultancy with art and cultural groups, and became known as "The First Lady of Pan" for her depth of knowledge and skill in bringing steelbands to prominence.